Words by Farran Golding. Portrait by Zander Taketomo. Stills from Verso by Justin Albert.

 The city is a perfect size for a skate scene.
 Now, living in New York there are so many little factions and cliques.
 In Philly there’s only so much space so everybody knew each other and skated together.
 It’s cool that Muni is still there, and Muni kind of still does that, but so many people have moved away from Philly now.
 And it’s funny, because when I left I felt exiled because I’d gone.

-Brian Panebianco [‘Sabotage’ series filmer – ed.] has said he doesn’t feel the same connection to Muni like he did for Love Park.
-You’ve had a fairly equal amount of footage at both did one spot resonate with you more than the other?
+Brian Panebianco [Sabotage filmer] has said he doesn’t feel the same connection to Muni like he did for Love Park.
+You’ve had a fairly equal amount of footage at both, so did one spot resonate more than the other?

 Honestly, maybe it’s an architectural thing but Love felt like it was totally yours when you were there.
 You could go anywhere in the park but with Muni you have to stay on the back side of the building.
 It’s stupid to skate right in front of the door where the security guard can see you and the plaza is laid out around the building so you can’t get to the centre of it.
 It was almost like a militaristic advantage in Love Park.
 You felt like you owned the place and the centre thing is the Love sign and you can chill so close to it.